jecki/DHParser/documentation_src/manuals/nodetree.rst

-It is also possible to systematically iterate through the paths forward or backward - just like the `node.select_path()`-method, but starting from an arbitraty path, instead of the one end or the other end of the tree rooted in `node`::
+It is also possible to systematically iterate through the paths forward or backward - just like the `node.select_path()`-method, but starting from an arbitrary path, instead of the one end or the other end of the tree rooted in `node`::

     >>> t = parse_sxpr('(A (B 1) (C (D (E 2) (F 3))) (G 4) (H (I 5) (J 6)) (K 7))')